 China requires classification of data into general, important and core categories.
 Multinationals with a significant presence in China will need to enhance their record of processing activities with new required fields and automate as much of this process as is feasible with data discovery, classification and workflow technologies.

 Companies that meet the criteria under CSL for critical information infrastructure operator (CIIO) or process large volumes of Chinese personal data are subject to data localization requirements in China.
 The new rules bring the reach of these requirements to foreign companies outside China if they process data for providing goods or services to China, analyze behaviors of individuals in China or process important data.

 Recent legislation sets out extra requirements on appointing data responsible persons.
 If your company processes Chinese resident data but lacks a business presence in the country, you’ll have to either create a special agency or appoint representatives in China to be in charge of your compliance.
-This provision adds China to the list of about 70 territories tracked by PwC’s Risk Atlas database that require local data protection officers.
+This provision adds China to the list of about 70 territories tracked by PwC’s Ready Assess database that require local data protection officers.

 To transfer Chinese resident data abroad, you’ll generally need to follow a series of steps including obtaining consent; registering the transfer with the government or completing an assessment certified by a third party; implementing technical security measures to prevent foreign-government access to the data; and tracking onward transfer to other entities.

 Multinationals currently enhancing their data-transfer controls for EU General Data Protection Regulation (GDPR) and Schrems II readiness will need to apply a similar but augmented approach to their Chinese data transfers and extend their SOC 2 assurance capabilities to this scope.

 China’s data privacy and security laws require risk and impact assessments across a broad array of use cases.
 Companies that automate their data privacy and protection impact assessments for the Americas and EMEA now have a driver to extend this capability to the Asia-Pacific region.